dipesh227/dreampixeltechnology/README.md

 ### 4. Set Up Environment Variables

-This application requires a `.env` file for Supabase and Google AI credentials.
+This application **requires** a `.env` file for Supabase and Google AI credentials to function.
+The application will not start without the Supabase keys.

 1. Create a file named `.env` in the root of the project.
 2. Copy the following content into it:

     ```env
-    # Supabase Credentials (Required)
+    # Supabase Credentials (CRITICAL - App will not start without these)
     # Found in your Supabase project dashboard under Project Settings > API
     VITE_SUPABASE_URL="YOUR_SUPABASE_URL"
     VITE_SUPABASE_ANON_KEY="YOUR_SUPABASE_ANON_KEY"